bernhardAxonIvy/doc/source/engine-guide/security/index.rst

   exception details are shown to end users.
 * ``REST.Servlet.CSRF.Protection`` should always be set to ``true``, so that the REST APIs require a Cross-Site Request Forgery (CSRF) token by default.
+  See :ref:`Secure REST APIs <integration-rest-secure>` for more information about secure REST API configuration.
 * ``Session.RenewIdOnLogin`` should always be set to ``true``, so that the session id is renewed after Login.